Your Product Analysis:

 + -

-Chlorpyrifos 4E is and insecticide, manufactured by Quali-Pro is specially formulated to treat Christmas tree farms, citrus trees, vegetable plants, and more.
+Chlorpyrifos 4E Insecticide, manufactured by Quali-Pro, is a specially formulated insecticide that treats Christmas tree farms, citrus trees, vegetable plants, and more from various pests.

-The active ingredient, Chlorpyrifos 4E causes targeted insects to stop eating by disrupting their nervous system.
+The active ingredient, Chlorpyrifos 42.5% causes targeted insects to stop eating by disrupting their nervous system.
 It controls over 100 different insects including gypsy moths, mole crickets, cutworms, aphids, and more.

 Applying Chlorpyrifos 4E to Trees

-• Step 2: Add the correct amount of Chlorpyrifos 4E to the spray tank and add the remaining amounts of water while continuing the agitation process.
+• Add the correct amount of product to the spray tank and the remaining water while continuing the agitation process.

 • Step 3: Make uniform applications to all areas that require treatment and keep the agitation process going until the application process is complete.